Year of Culture artist residencies

 nature reserve

-Sally Barker is Ogden Water Nature Reserve’s Artist in Residence as part of Calderdale’s Year of Culture.
+Sally Barker was Ogden Water Nature Reserve’s Artist in Residence as part of Calderdale’s Year of Culture.

 Sally works mainly with sculpture and installation but also with video, printing, painting and the occasional performance.
 She explores ideas around power, control and fault both in relation to feminism and the natural environment.
 She often uses casting and ceramic techniques, as casting brings an element of reality and presence.